CompanyMood/api-documentation/source/includes/_custom_tags.md

 ---------------|------------
-id             | id of the tag (used for `custom_tag_ids` in mood creation) name           | name (DEPRECATED) de_translation | German translation of the tag en_translation | English translation of the tag
+id             | id of the tag (used for `custom_tag_ids` in mood creation) name           | name (DEPRECATED) labels         | An object of translations of the custom tag name. de_translation | German translation of the tag (DEPRECATED) en_translation | English translation of the tag (DEPRECATED) fr_translation | English translation of the tag (DEPRECATED)